 Liquidity ratios determine how quickly a company can convert the assets and use them for meeting the dues that arise.
-The higher the ratio the more easier is the ability to clear the debts and avoid defaulting on payments.
+The higher the ratio, the easier is the ability to clear the debts and avoid defaulting on payments.

-This is a very important criteria that creditors check before offering short term loans to the business.
-An organization which is unable to clear dues results in creating impact on the creditworthiness and also affects credit rating of the company.
+This is a very important criterion that creditors check before offering short term loans to the business.
+An organisation which is unable to clear dues results in creating impact on the creditworthiness and also affects credit rating of the company.